Albert I of Monaco: Oceanography, paleontology, geography

 On the second expedition, in 1899, the focus was on the hydrography and topography of Raudfjorden, on the north-western tip of Spitsbergen, of which a map was published.
 His efforts are acknowledged by the later naming of Albert I Land, which comprises the part of Spitsbergen west of Raudfjorden.

 The third trip, in 1906, meteorology was added to the range of observations and surveys were pursued.
 The Prince also provided support for two other expeditions, that of the Scotsman, William Bruce, to Prins Karls Forland, and that of the Norwegian, Gunnar Isachsen, to northwestern Spitsbergen.
 His funding of the latter lead to regular Norwegian scientific expeditions on Svalbard, and in 1928 the foundation of the Norwegian Polar Institute.

 The Prince's fourth expedition in 1907, was aimed at completing the results from the previous summer.
 Prince Albert also lent his support, either financially, or through gifts or loans of oceanographic instruments, to numerous Arctic and Antarctic explorers.
 The same year, he provided funds and support for the foundation of the Friends of the French National Museum of Natural History Society.
 In 1909 he joined the Société de Géographie and the British Academy.
 In 1910 the Prince was the main founder of the Institute of Human Paleontology (Institut de paléontologie humaine) in Paris, close to the Jardin des plantes which is the seat of the French National Museum of Natural History.
 Finally, he showed a keen interest in environmental protection, especially in Svalbard.
 This is demonstrated by his responses to a questionnaire that Hugo Conwentz, a German botanist sent him in 1912.

 In 1918, the US National Academy of Sciences awarded Prince Albert its Alexander Agassiz Medal for his achievements.
 The Explorers Club elected Albert I to its highest category of membership — Honorary Member — in 1921.
 He was also awarded the Cullum Geographical Medal of the American Geographical Society.
 Prince Rainier of Monaco and the International Association for the Physical Sciences of the Oceans established the Prince Albert I Medal in the physical and chemical sciences of the oceans in his honor.

+INTERPOL

+Prince Albert I played a pioneering role in the early development of international police cooperation.
+He was the driving force behind the idea of an international criminal police organization.
+In April 1914, at his personal invitation, the first International Criminal Police Congress convened in Monaco.
+The gathering brought together police officials and legal experts from 24 countries to explore avenues for cross-border collaboration, including joint crime-solving efforts, standardized identification methods, and extradition procedures.
+Although the outbreak of World War I postponed further progress, this congress laid the essential groundwork for what would eventually become INTERPOL in 1923.